 - Post and Printing: we use an outsourced print-house who manages our printing, they receive a copy of postal communication and print and send this on our behalf.

-- Regulators: we may be required to provide your data to our Regulators, who include the Claims Management Regulator, the Legal Ombudsman Service and the Information Commissioner’s Office.
+- Regulators: we may be required to provide your data to our Regulators, who include the Financial Ombudsman Service and the Information Commissioner’s Office.

 - Professional Services: we use professional legal, consultancy and accountancy services to help us fulfil our legal obligations.